The AI Transformation Process — Maximising Benefits and Reducing Risk

 4. How Organisations Can Be Supported

-Or for individual steps in isolation (e.g. governance design or use-case prioritisation)
+for individual steps in isolation such as governance design or use case prioritisation

-This allows organisations to engage where they need support most, without committing to unnecessary scope.
+This allows organisations to engage in a proportionate way, focusing support where it is most needed without committing to unnecessary scope.

 5. Final Thoughts